Scaling limits of Markov branching trees with applications to Galton-Watson and random unordered trees: Applications

-This theorem is in some sense more powerful than \cite[Theorem 2]{HMPW06}, because the latter result needed one extra technical hypothesis that is discarded here.
-Moreover, our result holds for the Gromov-Hausdorff-Prokhorov topology, which is stronger than the Gromov-Hausdorff topology considered in \cite{HMPW06}.
-However, the setting of \cite{HMPW06} also provided a natural coupling of the trees $T_n,n\geq 1$ and $\TT_{\gamma_\nu,\nu}$ on the same probability space, for which the convergence in Theorem \ref{sec:main-results} can be strengthened to a convergence in probability.
-This coupling is not provided in our case.
+This theorem is in some sense more powerful than~\cite{HMPW06}, Theorem 2, because the latter result needed one extra technical hypothesis that is discarded here.
+Moreover, our result holds for the Gromov--Hausdorff--Prokhorov topology, which is stronger than the Gromov--Hausdorff topology considered in~\cite{HMPW06}.
+However, the setting of~\cite{HMPW06} also provided a natural coupling of the trees $T_n,n\geq1$, and $\TT_{\gamma,\nu}$ on the same probability space, for which the convergence in Theorem~\ref{sec:main-results} can be strengthened to a convergence in probability.
+This coupling is not provided in our case. \begin{pf*}{Proof of Theorem~\ref{sec:main-results}} Let $\mathbf s \in\mathcal S^{\downarrow}$ be such that $\sum_{i \geq1} s_i=1$.
+Let $K_1,\ldots, K_n$ be i.i.d. random variables in $\N$ such that $\PP(K_1=i)=s_i$ for every \mbox{$i \geq1$}.
+Call $ \Lambda^{(i)}(n)$ the number of variables $K_j$ equal to $i$, and let $\Lambda^{(\mathbf s)}(n)=(\Lambda^{(1)}(n),\Lambda^{(2)}(n),\ldots )^{\downarrow}$, where $\mathbf{x}^\downarrow$ denotes the decreasing rearrangement of the nonnegative sequence $\mathbf{x}=(x_1,x_2,\ldots)$ with finite sum.
+It is not hard to see that the probability distributions $q_n$ defined by~(\ref{eq:7}) are also given, for $\lambda\neq(n)$, by